hello4r1end/bashScriptForMassSshUpdateAndmore/README.md

 NETMASK="192.168.1.0/24"
 USERNAME="Put username"
 read -s -p "Enter the SSH password: " PASSWORD
-Ensure that you have a hosts.txt file that contains the list of hosts you want to perform the update, upgrade, and inventory actions on.

-Update the name of the Excel file in the script:
+Update the name of the Excel file in the script: shell

-shell
 Copy code
 # The name of the Excel file to save the data